The Rural Clinical School (RCS) offers additional support to students through Scholarships and Awards based in the North West.

 The Rotary Club generously provides the scholarship to encourage and support a student with an interest in rural medicine to study at the Rural Clinical School.
 The $5000 scholarship is offered over a two-year period and in addition to financial support, the Club will provide honorary club membership and offer to mentor the recipient during their studies in North West Tasmania.

-Applications: applications are now open and close on 14 December 2015.
+Applications will open in 2017.
 Completed application forms including two Letters of Reference (at least one from a clinical academic at UTAS) should be submitted to Associate Professor Lizzi Shires, Co-Director, Rural Clinical School.

 The Rotary Club of Wynyard Scholarship in Rural Medicine

-The Rotary Club of Wynyard offer this scholarship to a student commencing the final two years of clinical studies in the MBBS at the Rural Clinical School bi-annually.
-The scholarship aims to encourage and support a student with an interest in rural medicine to study at the RCS.
-The scholarship is offered over a two-year period, subject to the recipient's satisfactory performance, and is valued at $3,000 per annum.
+The Rotary Club of Wynyard will offer this scholarship to a student commencing the final two years of clinical studies in the MBBS at the University of Tasmania’s Rural Clinical School in 2017.
+The scholarship will encourage and support a student with an interest in rural medicine to study at the Rural Clinical School.
+In addition to financial support, the Club will provide honorary Club membership and offer to mentor the recipient during their studies in north-west Tasmania.

 Information on scholarships available through UTAS.